KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 }
 ```

 Copy the `combinedsig` value to a secure location.
-It should match with the `combinedsig` value returned on Node 1.
+Visually verify that this `combinedsig` value matches with the `combinedsig` value returned on Node 1.

 The response from both nodes should display a `"result": "success"` key pair.
 If this is not the case, you made an error in a previous step.